 - (4) The amounts shown reflect: (a) grants of restricted stock and the equity-portion of performance share awards (assuming shares settle at 100%) and (b) grants of stock options made under the Omnibus Plan.
-The stock options are granted at fair market value based on the closing share price as of the grant date. - (5) The fair value shown in this column was calculated in accordance with FASB ASC Topic 718.
-A discussion of the assumptions used in calculating these values may be found in Note 15, "Stock-Based Compensation" to the Company's audited financial statements on Form 10-K for the year ended October 31, 2015. - (6) The employment of Mr. Ketelaar ceased as of November 3, 2015 and accordingly, (a) future payouts under non-equity incentive plan awards during fiscal 2015 will not be made and (b) restricted stock and option awards made during fiscal 2015 were cancelled and will not vest in the future.
+The stock options are granted at fair market value based on the closing share price as of the grant date. - (5) The fair value shown in these columns was calculated in accordance with FASB ASC Topic 718.
+A discussion of the assumptions used in calculating these values may be found in Note 15, "Stock-Based Compensation" to the Company's audited financial statements on Form 10-K for the year ended October 31, 2016.